microsoft/SymCrypt/README.md

 # Security Bugs
 If you believe you have found a problem that affects the security of this code, please do **NOT** create an issue or pull request, but instead email your comments to secure@microsoft.com.
+See [SECURITY.md](SECURITY.md) for more info.

 # Contribute
 We love to receive comments and suggestions.
 Unfortunately we cannot accept external code contributions at this time.